 Teen Adventure is a traditional full-day camp for teens to discover their passions while having fun and creating friendships.
 Participants will have the opportunity to enhance social skills, practice healthy lifestyles and engage in their community.
 Activities range from high energy games to creative arts and fun challenges, promoting teen empowerment.
 Each day teens will travel and embark on new adventures, near and far, that include river trips, local recreation areas, water parks, challenge courses, ice and roller rinks, art studios, sports related activities and events, local entertainment and more.

-Looking for a thrill?
 This adventure is the one for teens interested in having fun and experiencing the excitement of roller coasters and crazy rides!
-We will be taking a weekend-long trip filled with thrills as we visit Cedar Point, cabin camp and cook outdoors!
-We will be departing at 4 p.m. on Friday afternoon, setting up camp, spending Saturday at Cedar Point Amusement Park and returning by noon on Sunday.
+We will be taking a weekend-long trip filled with thrills as we visit Cedar Point, cabin camp and cook outdoors.
+We will depart at 4:00 p.m. on Friday afternoon, setting up camp, spending Saturday at Cedar Point Amusement Park and returning by noon on Sunday.

 Schedule: 9:00 a.m. – 4:00 p.m.
 Free, by application only.